houkanshan/arduino-bt-hid-proxy/Readme.md

 ## Programming

+> [!NOTE]
+> if you are NOT using an Apple Magic Keyboard, make sure to finish step 5

 1. Open in Arduino IDE
 2. In `Tools -> Manage Libraries`, search and install `USB Host Shield Library 2.0`, `HID-Project`
 3. Let's test if USB Host shield is working: `File -> Examples -> USB Host Shield Library 2.0 -> board_qc`